 A scholarship recipient of Piano Summer New Paltz, Brevard Music Center, and Southeastern Piano Festival, Keri has worked with pianists including Daniel Lessener, Victor Rosenbaum, Vladimir Feltsman, Alexander Korsantia, Susan Starr, Robert Roux, Robert Hamilton, Paul Ostrovsky, Phillip Kawin, Logan Skelton, Pamela Mia Paul, Vladimir Viardo, Angela Cheng, Carol Leone, John Adams, Lucinda Carver, Charles Dennis Thurmond, Li MingQiang, and Hae-Won Chang.

-Keri’s interests in theology encompass typological hermeneutics, Paul’s allusions to Genesis 3 in his epistles, as well as the theology of self-forgetfulness and shyness.
-She is also fascinated by the philosophies of Lao Tzu, Mary Wollstonecraft, Denis Diderot, Søren Kierkegaard, Michel Foucault, and Paul Ricœur.
+Keri’s interest in theology lies mostly in typological hermeneutics and the theology of self-forgetfulness.
+She also likes reading Daoist literature, Mary Wollstonecraft, Denis Diderot, Søren Kierkegaard, Michel Foucault, and Paul Ricœur, with Kierkegaard being the favourite.
 Keri has completed the Associateship of King’s College program at King’s College London.

-Keri enjoys writing essays on sundry topics.
-Her short essay “Envisioning the Invisible” was selected as one of the three runner-ups out of close to 1000 submissions in the “Visions of a World After Covid-19” contest organized by OpenDemocracy and UCL.
-Her another essay “Visible Rage and the Invisible Race” was named one of the nineteen finalist entries in Bergen International Literary Festival Essay Competition out of 550 submissions.
+Keri’s short writing “Envisioning the Invisible” was selected as one of the three runner-ups out of close to 1000 submissions in the “Visions of a World After Covid-19” contest organized by OpenDemocracy and UCL.
+Another essay “Visible Rage and the Invisible Race” was named one of the nineteen finalist entries in Bergen International Literary Festival Essay Competition out of 550 submissions.